How to back up your computer to prevent data loss

 Time Machine is arguably the best built-in backup utility in any consumer operating system.
 It creates a complete “snapshot” of your entire drive, including your apps, your desktop layout, and even your system preferences.
 To use it, connect an external drive and go to System Settings, then General, and finally Time Machine.

 When you run a Time Machine backup, the Mac copies everything that has changed since the last run.
 This is incredibly helpful if we have to wipe your SSD to fix a corrupted macOS installation.
-Once we finish the repair, we can often plug your drive back in and restore your Mac exactly how it was before it broke.
+Once we finish the repair, we can often plug your drive back in and restore files exactly how they were before the crash.

 Managing iCloud and manual transfers